RPN17M2G/HillCipher-with-GaloisField-CiphertextExpansion/README.md

 ###### ASCII Mapping

 For text storage, there is mapping between the digits of the ciphertext, each number of the GF fits inside 8 digits.
-The mapping has a chosen variant(Same digit maps to few different letters) of 1 to 6 which helps reduce the entropy of the ciphertext.
+The mapping has a chosen variant(Same digit maps to few different letters) ,that can be modified in the main argument -a/--ascii-mapping-letters, of 1 to 6 which helps reduce the entropy of the ciphertext.

+###### ASCII Permutation

+After the mapping, each group of letters that represent a single field element is getting shuffled for adding another layer of security.

+### Codebase

+#### Testing

+There are tests covering:
+- Ciphertext Expansion
+- Block Dividing
+- Padding
+- ASCII Mapping
+- Field Operations
+- Matrix Determinant
+- Minor Matrix Crafting
+- GCD
+- Is Matrix Invertible
+- Matrix Inverse Calaculation
+- Matrix and Vector Multiplication - uint8_t vector
+- Matrix and Vector Multiplication - int64_t vector

+#### CI

+There is a CI pipeline that builds and tests linux and windows versions in Release and Debug configurations.

+In the linux CI there is a call to valgrind in each mode to test the program for any memory leak.

+There is also a call to CodeQL static analyzer to catch security vunrabilities on a weekly basis.

+##### Hardening

+The CI is hardened by:
+- Actions are pinned to a specific SHA Commit.
+- Verifing each artifact with it's SHA256 checksum before trusting.
+- Using specific job image.

+#### Logging

+There is a logger that writes to the console if the verbose flag is on(Can be modified using the main argument -v/--verbose) and to a specified log file that can be modified using the main argument -l/--log.

 ### Thanks and Credit